Agent-State Construction with Auxiliary Inputs: Auxiliary Inputs

 \subsection{Instantiations of Auxiliary Inputs}

-With this environment in place, we describe three techniques for auxiliary inputs with the formalism introduced in Section~\ref{sec:aux-inp-agent-state} that incorporate or model information from the past, present and/or the future.
+With this environment in place, we describe three techniques popular throughout reinforcement learning literature for auxiliary inputs with the formalism introduced in Section~\ref{sec:aux-inp-agent-state} that incorporate or model information from the past, present and/or the future.
 We consider these three techniques throughout our work.
-To demonstrate that these auxiliary inputs help with the task in the Lobster environment, we compare the performance of each form of auxiliary input to two agents: one using only the observations described in Figure~\ref{fig:lobster_obs}, another using the fully observable environment state.
+Through the demonstration of these auxiliary inputs in a small, partially observable domain called the Lobster environment, in this section we look to investigate and understand \emph{how} these auxiliary inputs help with decision making in a simple and controlled setting.
+We look to compare the performance of each form of auxiliary input to two agents: one using only the observations described in Figure~\ref{fig:lobster_obs}, another using the fully observable environment state.